 - multiple complaints from a resident about the same issue or issues – with no visible action being taken by the proponent to investigate or resolve

-- a lack of rigour or process in complaint investigations and absence of or poor clarity in correspondence
+- a lack of rigour or process in complaint investigations and poor clarity in correspondence to the complainant

-- complaints remaining open when they should be closed, and
+- complaints remaining open when they should have been closed, and

 - a lack of clarity regarding next steps in the complaint handling process – leading to numerous complaints that remain unresolved and/or not closed.